 30g Citra (dry hop)

 2 x MJ M84 Bohemian Lager or 1 x MJ M54 Californian lager yeast

 1. Well before preparing recipe, place 5-10 litres of water in closed containers in a fridge and chill

 2. Steep 30g Citra Hops in cup of boiling water for 5 mins.

-3. Dissolve Wheat satchel, Liquid Wheat Malt, liquid from hops and honey in the fermenter with 1 litres hot water.
+3. Dissolve Wheat satchel, Liquid Wheat Malt, liquid from hops and honey (or the flavour booster) in the fermenter with 1 litres hot water.

 4. Top up to 23L with chilled and tap water to reach a starting temperature of 15-18°C if using MJ M84 Bohemian Lager yeast, or 20°C MJ M54 Californian lager yeast.
 Stir vigorously to aerate wort.